GoodbyePlanet/leaked-passwords-api/README.md

 docker run --env-file .env.development -e APP_ENV=development -e RUNNING_IN_DOCKER=true -p 8080:8080 pwned-api
 ```

+#### Want to see it in action with the Spring authorization server?
+Go to this [Github repo](https://github.com/GoodbyePlanet/spring-cg-bff) and follow readme.

 Example CURL
 ```shell
 curl -X POST http://localhost:8080/check \